dtadmor/NBA-Player-Growth/Technical Report.md

 ## Modeling
 #### Expected Value
-Using the features determined in the EDA, I applied a linear regression for maximum interpretability.
-The R2 score was .2 on the validation set and .1 on the test set.
+Using the features determined in the EDA, I applied regularized regression methods.
+This created easy interpretation.
+The R2 score depended on the category, but ranged between .15 to .78.
+The predictions were all compared to a baseline of the past season stats as an estimation of the next season.
+The model's improved the baseline from between 4 and 27%.
 Below is a graph showing the most important features and their coefficients.

 ![Graph with Post-Up Coefficients](./images/post_up_coefficients.png)